fanout/js-grip/README.md

 console.log('Server running...')
 ```

 WebSocket example using nodejs-websocket.
 A client connects to a GRIP proxy via WebSockets and the proxy forward the request to the origin.
 The origin accepts the connection over a WebSocket and responds with a control message indicating that the client should be subscribed to a channel.
 Note that in order for the GRIP proxy to properly interpret the control messages, the origin must provide a 'grip' extension in the 'Sec-WebSocket-Extensions' header.
-To accomplish this with nodejs-websocket edit Connection.js and ensure that the following header is appended to the 'this.socket.write()' function call in the answerHandshake() method: 'Sec-WebSocket-Extensions: grip; message-prefix=""\r\n'
+To accomplish this with nodejs-websocket, edit Connection.js and ensure that the following header is appended to the 'this.socket.write()' function call in the answerHandshake() method: 'Sec-WebSocket-Extensions: grip; message-prefix=""\r\n'

 ```javascript
 var ws = require("nodejs-websocket")